 I've seen a LOT of differing opinions on social media on how to deal with the barrage of cancellations and weddings being rearranged.
 At this stage, I think the only thing we can all agree upon is that we're all trying to keep our heads above water the best we can.

-Over the past week, I’ve had a lot of customers reschedule their wedding and/or reach out asking what would happen if the pandemic impacted their big day.
-It’s not something I had much experience with since typically I only get one or two cancellations a year.
+Over the past week, I've had a lot of customers asking about their wedding photography and what would happen if the pandemic impacted their big day.
+Or just wishing to reschedule their wedding entirely.
+It's not something I had much experience with since typically I only get one or two cancellations a year.
 But to have every wedding in the next few months cancel or postpone is unheard of!
-I’ve had to learn quick how to make things easy both for myself and my customers.
+I've had to learn quick how to make things easy both for myself and my customers.

 So I thought I'd share my five tips on how to handle the reschedule requests which have been working well for me.
 I am not saying that my way is the correct way.
 If you don't agree with my tips then feel free not to listen.
 And of course you need to make sure you are complying with the law of your country.
 But hopefully my tips below will help you put something in place so you can help customers reschedule their weddings with the least impact on your business whilst maintaining good customer service.